BryanAlvarado777/guroback/README.md

 This command extracts the backbone of `<instanceFile>`, using:
 - 4 threads
-- A 1-hour time limit (applied only to Gurobi's internal execution, not GuroBack itself)
+- A 1-hour time limit (applied to each Gurobi call, not GuroBack itself)
 - Tolerances set to `1e-9`

 ### Specifying the Optimum